cncf/wg-serverless/workflow/spec/spec.md

 </details>

 Switch states can be viewed as gateways.
 They define choices that trigger workflow transitions based on JSONPath matches on the states data input.
+Switch states cannot be workflow ending states as they require a transition to another workflow state.

 #### <a name="switch-state-choices"></a>Switch State: Choices